 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
 It appears that students are identifying to a gang.
 At one point, there were small groups of students from a neighborhood that spent 12 years in school together.
+When they of students from a neighborhood that spent 12 years in school together.
 When they graduated, the group dissolved.
 Now we have a steady group of students who identify with a local group/gang and not just a bunch of friends.
 Outside influences have increased.
 The group homes are not just students in need of guidance; many are there because of illegal activity.